Sky Instruction constellation & star

 (photo copyright Dennis Mammana, dennismammana.com)

 You can "rent" John for an hour

-John will customize the stargazing session to meet
+telescope (or both).
+John will customize the

 wish to learn the constellations?
 To know

 about movements in the sky?
 To better

 understand meteors and meteor showers?
 Or just

 dark night sky overhead?
 John will provide

 John is familiar with most

 to operate yours.
 If you have a telescope that

 you learn how to operate it safely and

 properly with hints on how to point it and

 what to look at.
 He can troubleshoot defective